yassuke/yassuke/README.md

 <!--- 🔭 I’m currently working at Getrak as Intern -->
 - 🌱 I’m currently learning VuJs-GoLang and DevOps (K8 and Docker).
 - 👩🏿‍🤝‍👩🏻 I’m looking to collaborate on projects and hackatons.
-- 💬 Ask me about anything ( Mainly about PHP and Python).
+- 💬 Ask me about anything ( Mainly about :elephant: and :snake:).